FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 The following generic connection types allow IoT data forwarding for the different [IoT connectivity (radio-side)](#iot-connectivity-radio-side) options previously described.

->***Note:***
->The IoT-Utilities app only support Telemetry-Websocket connections.

 #### ***Telemetry-Https***

 The *Telemetry-Https* connection type can be use to send [BLE telemetry](#ble-telemetry) reports in one direction only, from the radio-side to the server-side, using HTTP POST requests.

 This connection type can be used for BLE-based asset tracking or sensor monitoring use cases using easily consumable JSON data.
-The used JSON data structure is defined in the [Aruba IoT Telemetry JSON Schema](#aruba-iot-telemetry-json-schema).
+The JSON data structure is defined in the [Aruba IoT Telemetry JSON Schema](#aruba-iot-telemetry-json-schema).

 #### ***Telemetry-Websocket***

-The *Telemetry-Websocket* connection type can be used for all [Aruba IoT server interface - transport services](#aruba-iot-server-interface---transport-services) bi-directional though a web socket (ws) or secure web socket (wss) connection.
+The *Telemetry-Websocket* connection type can be used for all supported [IoT transport services](#iot-transport-services) providing a bi-directional communication channel though a web socket (ws) or secure web socket (wss) connection.

 Communication via the *Telemetry-Websocket* connection is encoded using the [Google Protocol Buffers serialization protocol](https://developers.google.com/protocol-buffers).
 Supported messages types (northbound/southbound API) and the encoding and decoding of the data payloads is defined in the [Aruba IoT Protobuf Specification](#aruba-iot-protobuf-specification).

-With this connection type the full IoT connection capabilities of the Aruba infrastructure are available.
+With this connection type is the full set of IoT connection capabilities of an Aruba infrastructure available.

+>***Note:***
+>The IoT-Utilities app only supports Telemetry-Websocket connections.

 #### ***Azure-IoTHub***

-The *Azure-IoTHub* connection type can be use to send/receive [BLE data forwarding](#ble-data-forwarding)/[Serial-data](#serial-data) directly to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) by using AMPQ over websocket protocol.
+The *Azure-IoTHub* connection type can be use to send/receive [BLE data forwarding](#ble-data-forwarding)/[Serial-data](#serial-data) directly to [Azure IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/about-iot-hub) by using the AMPQ over websocket protocol.

-Aruba implements its controller's/Instant access points as a protocol translation gateway (in Azure terms) to send data to Azure IoT Hub on behalf of IoT devices.
+With this connection type Aruba controller's or Instant access points work as a protocol translation gateway (in Azure terms) to send data to Azure IoT Hub on behalf of connected IoT devices.

 For details please see the [Azure IoT Hub Integration Tech Note](#azure-iot-hub-integration)

 ### **Server connection encryption**

 Even if un-encrypted HTTP or web socket connectivity is supported by the Aruba IoT server interface, it is recommended to only use encrypted connections to remote IoT systems.

-In order to establish secure web socket (wss) or HTTPS connections the remote server's self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant Access Points trusted CA list.
+In order to establish secure web socket (wss) or HTTPS connections the remote server's self-signed certificate or root CA certificate has to be added to the Aruba controller/Instant access points trusted CA list.

 >***Note:***
 >If the IoT server certificate is un-trusted the server connection will not be established.

-Please refer to [importing certificates](#importing-certificates) for how add import required certificates.
+Please refer to [importing certificates](#importing-certificates) for how to add/import required certificates on the Aruba infrastructure.

 >***Note:***
 >The IoT-Utilities app provides a download link on the web dashboard to download the self-signed server certificate.
 Alternatively a certificate signed by a private or public CA certificate that is trusted by the Aruba infrastructure can be installed into the app.